-Cardano is being built with two layers – the Cardano Settlement Layer and the Cardano Computation Layer – to provide the flexibility businesses need to tailor smart contracts to their requirements.
+Cardano is being built with two layers – the Cardano Settlement Layer and the Cardano Computation Layer.
+The two layers provide the flexibility businesses need to tailor smart contracts to their requirements.

 - Cardano Settlement Layer.
-This is the first layer and acts as the platform’s balance ledger.
-It uses a proof of stake (PoS) algorithm to generate new blocks and confirm transactions.
+The settlement layer acts as the platform’s balance ledger.
+It uses a proof-of-stake (PoS) algorithm to generate new blocks and confirm transactions.

 - Cardano Computation Layer.
-This is the layer on which smart contracts can be run, and the Cardano team is developing a new programming language (Plutus) which will be used to build smart contracts.
+The execution layer for smart contracts.
+The Cardano team will soon be launching a new programming language (Plutus) that will be used to build smart contracts.

-As mentioned, instead of using a proof of work (PoW) consensus algorithm like bitcoin, Cardano uses a new proof of stake (PoS) algorithm called Ouroboros.
-Under this system, blocks are generated and transactions verified by slot leaders.
-Anyone who holds an ADA token can become a slot leader, with slot leaders randomly chosen using a coin-flipping protocol.
+As previously mentioned, instead of using a proof-of-work consensus algorithm like Bitcoin, Cardano uses a proof-of-stake algorithm called Ouroboros.
+Under this system, blocks are generated and transactions verified by slot leaders, or validators.
+Anyone who holds ADA tokens can become a slot leader, with slot leaders randomly chosen using a coin-flipping protocol.

 Cardano’s team and history

-The Cardano platform is the brainchild of Charles Hoskinson, a tech entrepreneur and mathematician who also happens to be a co-founder of Ethereum.
-Founded in 2015, Cardano is being developed by not one but three organisations:
+The Cardano platform is the brainchild of Charles Hoskinson, a tech entrepreneur and mathematician who also co-founded Ethereum.
+Launched in 2015, Cardano is being developed by not one but three organisations: